hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     --group
 >
 >     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.
 >
 >     --manifest
 >